Skip to main content

 NIH R01 “NADPH oxidase regulates growth cone guidance”

-Indiana CTSI Pilot Funding for Use of Core Facilities “Confocal imaging of axonal development and regeneration in zebrafish embryos”
+Indiana CTSI Pilot Funding for Use of Core Facilities “Light sheet fluorescence microscopy for imaging nervous system development in zebrafish”

 OTHER ACTIVITIES